Skip to main content

 Flexible Engagement Options

-Student-owned businesses on campus can be short-term, occasional setups to more frequent, semester-long operations.
+A venture on campus supported with this initiative can be short-term, occasional setups to more frequent, semester-long operations.
 The engagement options outlined here are possible anchors along the spectrum from least engagement (short duration, most flexible) to most engagement (long duration, most flexible).
 If what you are searching for is not specifically listed, please share your desired option with the E-Hub.
 We will attempt to work with university stakeholders and your team to figure out how we can make it work for your desired option or suggest feasible alternatives.
 Here are the anchors specified in the spectrum of choices above:

 1. One-Day Setup: An SBC sets up for a few hours or the whole day - on a single day.